• Skip to primary navigation

 Coconut Shrimp Stew or Moqueca de Camarão, is a delicious traditional dish in Brazil.
 It's a creamy stew with coconut milk and vegetables.

-This Coconut Shrimp Stew recipe is inspired by Moqueca de Camarão, which is a delicious traditional dish in Brazil.
+This Coconut Brazilian Shrimp Stew recipe is inspired by Moqueca de Camarão, which is one of the many traditional delicious recipes in Brazil.
 It's a thick and creamy stew with coconut milk, chunks of hearty vegetables and succulent shrimp.

 It starts with the shrimp that are perfectly seared to give the dish it's base flavor.
 Then garlic, onion, and green pepper are added for aromatics and deep flavor.
 The seasonings, as with most Brazilian food, are simple but flavorful.
 Cumin, cilantro, and lime juice bring smoky and acidic notes.
 Finally diced tomatoes, coconut milk, and broth give the stew it's creamy, tangy, and full finish.
 Serve this easy shrimp stew with Brazilian Rice and it's a wonderful dinner!